victorsomadina/Tackling-Health-Crisis-in-Africa/README.md

 ### Data Cleaning
 Check out the power bi file to see how the cleaning was done in power query.
 I checked for null values, Data structure, Duplicate values, Data types and so on.
 ### Insights and Recommendation.
-Check out the Tackling Health Crisis in Africa pdf file to see a full dashboard insight and recommendation.
+Check out the Tackling Health Crisis in Africa pdf file to see a full dashboard for insight and recommendation.